raspberrypilearning/astropi-iss-speed/en/step_4.md

 --- /task ---

 The OpenCV objects that have been returned can now be used by other classes and methods in the OpenCV package.
-For this project the Oriented FAST and Rotated BRIEF (ORB) algorithm can be used.
-This algorithm will detect **Keypoints** in an image or in several images.
+For this project, the Oriented FAST and Rotated BRIEF (ORB) algorithm can be used.
+This algorithm will detect **keypoints** in an image or in several images.
 If the images are similar, then the same keypoints in each image should be detected, even if some features have moved or changed.
 ORB can also assign **Descriptors** to the keypoints.
-These will contain information on how the keypoint, such as its position, size, rotation and brightness.
+These will contain information about the keypoint, such as its position, size, rotation, and brightness.
 By comparing the descriptors between keypoints, the changes from one image to the other can be calculated.

 --- task ---